 This direct extraction process was developed for the Lithium Project in Argentina.
 The active material was formulated to be used at room temperature and atmospheric pressure.

-The main challenge of the EuGeLi project is to adapt the process to European geothermal brines and their operating conditions, particularly the temperature and pressure conditions of the reinjection branch (80°C, 20 bars).
+The main challenge of the EuGeLi project was to adapt the process to European geothermal brines and their operating conditions, particularly the temperature and pressure conditions of the reinjection branch (80°C, 20 bars).

 Additionally, since the pumped-up brine is subsequently reinjected into the sub-soil, the lithium extraction process must not under any circumstances impact or disrupt the natural environment of the sub-soil.